dodoslavn/screeps-server/README.md

 # screeps server

-this is how to install screeps in docker container notes are in slovak language
+this is how to install screeps in docker container with debian 9 notes are in slovak language